JetBrains/teamcity-documentation/topics/xcode-project.md

 <anchor name="Xcode 7.x Support"/>

-## Working with different Xcode setups:
+## Working with different Xcode setups
 *  If only one Xcode version is installed on the agent machine, it will be used by default.
 The agent restart is required if Xcode was installed/updated.
 *  If several Xcode versions are installed, perform __one of the following__:
    * specify the path to the required version in the "Path to Xcode" setting (see below) of the Xcode Project build step settings